ririyad/folium/README.md

-# folium
+# Project Folium
-Plant a tree.
-Make it grow.
-Save the Earth
+Project Folium is a voluntary initiative to plant and protect trees as a responsibility to the Earth to make it better than yesterday.